 Resource efficiency and pollution prevention are closely related as more efficient (re)use of aerospace materials reduces downgrading and landfills, minimizing pollution risks and its impact on the environment.

 At the same time, using aerospace materials more efficiently is not at odds with the bottom line.
 The expected economic impact of the prolonged material life, reduction of buy-to-fly ratio, as well as valorization of the recycled material could be the answer the industry has been waiting for in its strive to reduce its costs and environmental impact.

 Members of the audience are encouraged to participate in the panel discussion by asking questions at all times during the panel.
 Please use the provided chat option.

-The event will be recorded, and the recording may be published on the event website pending prior approval by the speakers and panelists.
+The event will be recorded, and the recording has been published here.